ycz1234/Distributed-Cognition-Dynamics/README.md

-# Distributed-Cognition-Dynamics
+# Distributed Cognition Dynamics

-A mathematical framework for heterogeneous agent networks: problem-indexed abstraction, topology selection (Q-A), stability bounds (Q-B), and tracking dynamics (Q-C).
+A mathematical framework for heterogeneous agent networks under problem-indexed abstraction.
+See `framework_v2.md` for details.